xuanngoc/Data-Structure-and-Algorithms-in-Java/doc/chapter1.md

 using a method called the buffer overflow attack to compromise the security of computer systems written in languages other than Java.
 As a safety feature, array indices are always checked in Java to see if they are ever out of bounds.
 If an array index is out of bounds, the run-time Java environment signals an error condition.
 The name of this condition is the _ArrayIndexOutOfBoundsException_.
 This check helps Java avoid a number of security problems (including _buffer overflow attacks_) that other languages must cope with.
-We can avoid out-of-bounds errors by making sure that we alway index into an array, a, using an integer value between 0 and a.length.
+We can avoid out-of-bounds errors by making sure that we alway index into an array, a, _using an integer value between 0 and a.length_.
 One shorthand way we can do this is by carefully using the early termination feature of Boolean operations in Java.
 For example, a statement like the following will never generate an index out-of-bounds error:

 ```java